jvahrenhold97/MMTSCNET/README.md

 # Model architecture
 ![alt text](images/MMTSCNet_architecture_updated.png)

 The architecture is composed of four branches, each handling a different type of input data, hence the name "Multimodal".
-The first branch extracts features from 68 different metrics, generated from geometric properties of the point clouds themselves as well as full-waveform LiDAR data if available.
-The second and third branch use an instance of DenseNet121 to extract features from the frontal and sideways views of the tree point clouds and the third branch acts upon the point cloud directly to extract features.
+The first branch extracts features from ~90 different metrics, generated from geometric properties of the point clouds themselves as well as full-waveform LiDAR data if available.
+The second and third branch use an instance of EfficientNetV2S to extract features from the frontal and sideways views of the tree point clouds and the third branch acts upon the point cloud directly to extract features.
 The extracted features are then concazenated to create a single feature vector which is fed into fully-connected layers.
 The resulting feature-rich vector is then classified by a Softmax-Layer.

-Using this architecture, the model is able to achieve an Overall Accuracy (OA) of 96.36%, a macro F1-Score of 0.9589 as well as a Precision of 0.9728 and a Recall of 0.9564 over 7 different tree species.
 The model was trained and used to predict on the PANGAEA dataset of multi-source segmented LiDAR tree point clouds by Weiser et al., available at [https://doi.pangaea.de/10.1594/PANGAEA.942856](https://doi.pangaea.de/10.1594/PANGAEA.942856), with pre-segmented tree point clouds from multiple forest plots near Karlsruhe and Bretten in Germany.

 ![alt text](images/Ka_Br_Extents.png)